 MISLEADING OR EXPLICIT THUMBNAILS

 This is where you put a photo of Justin Bieber on your video about growing better carrots in your garden.
-You might get a few arbitrary clicks, but YouTube will flag you for it.
+You might get a few arbitrary clicks, but YouTube will flag you for it, which hurts your chances of getting approved.

 The first amendment allows you to say generally whatever you like, but it does not entitle you to advertisement dollars.
 YouTube limits their content a bit, but for the most part, they won’t stop your opinions.